Selective Mutism: How to manage a transition to a new class

 9. To be as prepared as possible, new school staff can complete my selective mutism online training programme.
 The aim of this course is to create a supportive school environment where all staff have an understanding of selective mutism.
 A video outlining what this course covers can be accessed here:

-10. Here is a Facebook live video I made about transition with more tips:
+Here is a Facebook live video about transition with more tips:

-11. Do your best to not make your own anxiety known.
-The child will no doubt feel anxious about moving to their new class but respond in a calm, relaxed manner as though you are confident that they will do their best - because after all they will.
+12. Do your best to not make your own anxiety known.
+Your child will no doubt feel anxious about moving to their new class so respond in a calm, relaxed manner as though you are confident that they will do their best - because after all, they will.

 If you would like to discuss your child's specific situation in more detail, contact us here to book an Online Session with one of our Selective Mutism therapists.